atlashruggin.com

 Diporto

 Deborah and I constantly rave about the food in Athens.
-From our love affair with Souvlaki and other Greek staples, to the higher-end restaurants we enjoyed, we enjoy the gambit when we’re in Greece.
-But one of the best meals we ate in Athens, and maybe anywhere, was located in a basement of a dilapidated, partially abandoned building, where the entrance to the restaurant was an unmarked, unassuming little stairwell to seemingly nothing.
+From our love affair with Souvlaki and other Greek staples to the higher-end restaurants we enjoyed, we savor the gamut when we’re in Greece.
+But one of the best meals we ate in Athens, and maybe anywhere, was located in the basement of a dilapidated, partially abandoned building, where the entrance to the restaurant was an unmarked, unassuming little stairwell leading seemingly to nowhere.

 At the bottom of those hidden steps lies Diporto, a charming and historic restaurant that has been serving quintessential Greek food for 150 years.
-If you read the reviews for Diporto, the mostly excellent reviews give a great sense about the authenticity and character of this family run establishment.
-Interestingly enough, if you read the bad reviews, you get the real sense of why this place is so great.
+If you read the reviews for Diporto, the mostly excellent reviews provide a great sense of the authenticity and character of this family-run establishment.
+Interestingly enough, if you read the bad reviews, you truly understand why this place is so great.

-There is no one seating you, there is only one waiter, and there is no menu.
-You walk in and have to find your own seat, and then you have to wait for your food to arrive, which sometimes takes awhile.
-And as far as drinks go, you’re served their wine, whether you order it or not.
+There is no one to seat you, there is only one waiter, and there is no menu.
+You walk in and must find your own seat, and then you must wait for your food to arrive, which sometimes takes a while.
+And as far as drinks go, you are served their wine, whether you order it or not.
 It arrives in a small copper pitcher with small water glasses to serve as your wine glasses.

-The chef at Diporto, which one of the reviews calls the grumpy old man cooking behind an open counter, is off to the side steadily cooking his signature dishes of three bean soup, lentil soup, and fish, which are all served with a perfectly simple salad.
-This is all happening while the middle aged waiter, the chef’s son, brings you your wine, bread, and food as it comes out.
-There are no greetings or questions about what you want to eat, or if you’re interested in drinking wine, and definitely not any small talk.
+The chef at Diporto, whom one of the reviews calls the grumpy old man cooking behind an open counter, is off to the side steadily cooking his signature dishes of three bean soup, lentil soup, and fish, all served with a perfectly simple salad.
+This all happens while the middle-aged waiter, the chef’s son, brings you your wine, bread, and food as it becomes available.
+There are no greetings or inquiries about what you want to eat, or if you’re interested in drinking wine, and definitely no small talk.

 A Unique History